JoseLuisManzanaresRivera/insight4health/_posts/2011-05-05-a-wonderful-serenity-has-taken-possession-of-my-entire-soul.md

 author: José Luis Manzanares Rivera.
 ---

+> *Too often health professionals are focused on what is simpler, that is treat a medical or mental illness, whereas facing suicide risk goes beyond the traditional approach and involves human understanding of suffering.”
+Maurizio Pompili.2018*

-> During the last 20 years, suicide as a death cause in Mexico, reach a 74.8% growth, which translates into a 3.74% annual increase rate.
+During the last 20 years, suicide as a death cause in Mexico, reach a 74.8% growth, which translates into a 3.74% annual increase rate.
 This pattern surpassed by 60% the dynamics observed by the overall causes of death.

 This report  documents Mexico´s suicide evolution in time during the period 1998-2017 with a focus on **Aguascalientes** State.
 The methodology is based on exploratory data analysis using public mortality records collected by the national system for health information for two different data structures, cross section and time series.